italiangrid/storm/release-notes/storm-native-libs/1.0.7/index.md

 Released on **{{ page.release_date }}** with [StoRM v.
 1.11.22][release-notes].
 <span style="float: right; margin-left: 8px;" class="label label-info">centos7</span>

+This release avoid loading and enforcing ACL mask from a file and leave it as automatically enforced by the underline Filesystem.

 ### Bug fixes

 {% include list-rfcs.liquid %}